shibing624/agentica/README_EN.md

 Self-evolving Agents with Reflective and Memory-augmented Abilities (SAGE)

 Implement:
-1. Use `PythonAssistant` as the SAGE agent and `AzureOpenAILLM` as the LLM, with code-interpreter functionality to execute Python code and automatically correct errors.
+1. Use `PythonAgent` as the SAGE agent and `AzureOpenAIChat` as the LLM, with code-interpreter functionality to execute Python code and automatically correct errors.
 2. Use `CsvMemoryDb` as the memory for the SAGE agent to store user questions and answers, so that similar questions can be directly answered next time.

 #### Run Self-evolving Agent App